dgraph-io/auth-webinar/README.md

 ```

 You'll first need to set the url in `src/index.js` to the Slash GraphQL backend that you deploy.
 See the instructions in the blog to get started.

+## Dependencies

+The UI is vanilla React JS with Apollo client, and the new [React-TodoMVC](https://github.com/sw-yx/react-todomvc) component.